Tekkni/XPU-Preflight/README.md

 To check if it's active your log/console should state:

 XPU Preflight active — GPU state will be flushed before every generation.

+⚠️⚠️⚠️ Might not be compatible with DPM++ family of samplers and/or ancestral-types ⚠️⚠️⚠️